-Once again, you’re sending up to six soldiers into the breach, but this time as a group of struggling survivors fighting against a tyrannical alien regime.
-It’s all guerilla tactics, covert missions, and dissidence.
+Once again, you are sending up to six soldiers into the breach, but this time as a group of struggling survivors fighting against a tyrannical alien regime.
+It is all guerilla tactics, covert missions, and dissidence.
 You need to learn to make sacrifices, leaving men and women behind so you can save the rest, and you need to learn to swallow loss and failure.

-The battles are challenging and varied, full of horrific adversaries with tricky, surprising abilities, but the biggest changes are found at the strategic layer.
-You’ll travel all over the world, setting up cells, infiltrating black sites, hunting for more resources so you can field more powerful weapons and tools – it’s compelling, rather than an afterthought.
+The battles are challenging and varied, full of horrific adversaries with tricky, surprising abilities, but the biggest changes are found at the strategic layer - why else would it be on a list of the best strategy games on PC?.
+You will travel all over the world, setting up cells, infiltrating black sites, hunting for more resources so you can field more powerful weapons and tools - it is compelling, rather than an afterthought.

 And XCOM 2 mods are already great.
 You can download a corgi gun.
 A corgi gun.

 Want more?
 Here's our XCOM 2 review.

 Company of Heroes 2 was great but it did not quite match the magic of its predecessor.
 Then Ardennes Assault came along, one of the best RTS games that helped consolidate the series’ place at the forefront of the genre.
 The US forces and German Oberkommando are fighting over control of the Ardennes, in a campaign inspired by The Battle of the Bulge.
 What sets it apart from both Company of Heroes and the sequel is the non-linear campaign that plays out across a strategic meta map.
 The Germans are dynamic, being reinforced by retreating forces, changing the challenges posed by both story missions and the dynamic skirmishes.